Music Major

 Major Requirements

-11 courses plus 4 semesters of performance
+Eleven courses plus four semesters of performance.

 Music Theory Core